 Pros and Cons of KGR

-So, before you use Keyword Golden Ratio, you must know its pros and cons first to help you decide if this tactic is truly right for you.
+Aside from the success stories above, KGR has some disadvantages that could affect your business.
+Thus, before you use KGR, you should know its pros and cons to help you decide whether this tactic is right for you.

-- Brings in fast results – KGR is designed to help site owners generate organic traffic as quickly as possible.
-Targeting low competition keywords on Google allows you to fill the content gaps on search results and increase your search visibility.
+KGR is designed to help site owners generate organic traffic quickly.
+Targeting low-competition keywords on Google allows you to fill the content gaps on the SERPs and increase your search visibility.

-Building a niche website that generates lots of organic traffic takes time and effort on your part.
-At the same time, you need to do things the right way to see positive results in your campaign.
+Building a niche website that generates lots of organic traffic takes time and demands proper strategies to see positive results in your campaigns.

-So, when targeting KGR keywords on your website, you must do the following:
+So, when targeting KGR keywords on your website, you should do the following.

-Some people say that KGR doesn’t work just because they tried writing a few pieces optimized for KGR keywords and didn’t rank.
+Some people say that KGR doesn’t work.
+They wrote a few pieces optimized for KGR keywords but didn’t rank.

 Once your site gets in the rhythm of publishing content, Google will acknowledge the fresh and unique content coming out from your site.
 The KGR content will also help build your topic relevance, which is a big plus for ranking in Google.

-When optimizing for KGR keywords (or any keyword for that matter), make sure to consider what the search intent of the keyword is.
-You must understand why the user is searching for this query to provide them with content that answers any questions they may have about it.
+When optimizing for KGR keywords, make sure to consider the search intent of the keyword.
+You must understand why users are searching for this query so that you can provide them with content that answers their questions.

 Ultimately, KGR is just a piece of the SEO puzzle.
-It can help determine the success of your website, but it alone may not be enough to help you achieve success unless it is complemented by other efforts.
+It can help increase the organic traffic to your website, but KGR alone may not be enough to help you succeed unless other efforts complement it.

-Going back to Doug’s case study, he was able to grow his website’s traffic and earnings through content and backlinks.
-And as simple as it sounds, these are all you need to get your site ranking on search engines for your target keywords.
+Going back to Cunnington’s case study, he grew his website’s traffic and earnings through content and backlinks.
+And as simple as it sounds, these are some of the essential things needed to get your site ranked on search engines for your targeted keywords.